RubyCrypto/rbnacl/README.md

     cd /usr/ports/security/libsodium; make install clean

 For Windows users using the [Ruby Installer for Windows](https://rubyinstaller.org/), the [libsodium MSYS2 package](https://packages.msys2.org/packages/mingw-w64-ucrt-x86_64-libsodium) should install automatically when you install this gem.
-Otherwise, you can follow the [manual installation instructions for Windows](https://github.com/RubyCrypto/rbnacl/wiki/Installing-libsodium#windows).
+Otherwise, you may follow the [manual installation instructions for Windows](https://github.com/RubyCrypto/rbnacl/wiki/Installing-libsodium#windows).

 ### RbNaCl gem